pranay23-npy/Github--usage-intro/README.md

 # Github--usage-intro

-This my actual first github folder or respository usage work

 <br>
-Author - Pranay
+This is my actual first folder or respository usage work Author - Pranay